Sallo!, a new way to browse the news-breakinglatest.news-Breaking Latest News

 There is a lot of technology in Sallo! but at the same time the journalism of flesh-and-blood reporters resists, attentive to news and current events.
 Hallo! debuted a few days before the arrest of Mafia boss Messina Denaro.
 A capture occurred at Palermo, where Sallo! has its own editorial team.

-“Everyone here is crying with emotion – wrote the director Smorto a few hours after the operation by the carabinieri – they have taken the head of the mafia, Messina Denaro, it doesn’t seem true”.
+“Here everyone is crying with emotion – wrote Smorto a few hours after the operation by the carabinieri -.
+They took the head of the mafia, Messina Denaro, it doesn’t seem true”.
 And the app was filled with videos to tell the story.